EDCD/EDDI/SpeechResponder/Variables.md

     - `systemname` the name of the system in which this station resides
     - `model` the model of the sation (Orbis, Coriolis, etc)
     - `government` the type of government in this station (Democracy, Confederacy etc)
-    - `faction` the faction that controls this station
+    - `faction` the name  of the faction that controls this station
     - `allegiance` the superpower allegiance of the faction that controls this station (Federation, Empire etc)
     - `state` the state of the station (Boom, War, etc)
     - `primaryeconomy` the primary economy in this station (High Technology, Agriculture, etc)